 According to Robert Fortna “to many scholars there has seemed to lie behind the present text a protogospel that presented only Jesus’ signs, and a series of them, and did so wholly affirmatively” (1).

-As for the exact dating it is not conclusive, but scholars have suggested that it must date before 70 AD since there is a reference to the Pool of Bethesda as still standing in 5:2.
-However, the Romans destroyed this pool in 70 AD suggesting that it must date earlier than that.
+The dating for this source is inconclusive but a date before 70 CE has been suggested because of the reference to the Pool of Bethesda as still standing (John 5:2).
+Historians know the Romans destroyed this pool in 70 CE suggesting it must date earlier than this.

-Via internal analysis of John 21:24 we read that the Beloved Disciple wrote an account of the life of Jesus, however this disciple died unexpectedly, hence a revised gospel needed to be written (21:23).
+In John 21:24, readers discover a Beloved Disciple who composed an account of the life of Jesus.
+However, it is thought that this disciple died unexpectedly, which explains the need for a revised gospel to be written (21:23).
 It may be that John was the initial source of the Johannine tradition but was not the final writer of the tradition.
 As a result we are no longer looking for the identity of one writer but for multiple authors.
-It is likely that this process of authorship went through a development over a period of time and in several stages (4).
+This process of authorship likely went through a development over time and in several stages (4).